rupesh743/CP_Appliance_energy_prediction/README.md

 Visibility: The visibility in (km)

-Tdewpoint: The dew point temperature in Celsius
+Tdewpoint: The dew point temperature in Celsius.

 The dataset was collected over a period of several months from a single household.
 The data was sampled every 10 minutes, resulting in a total of 19,735 observations.